docker/docs/docker-for-windows/troubleshoot.md

 ### Running Docker Desktop in nested virtualization scenarios

-Docker Desktop can run inside a Windows 10 virtual machine (VM) running on apps like Parallels or VMware Fusion on a Mac provided that the VM is properly configured.
+Docker Desktop can run inside a Windows 10 VM running on apps like Parallels or VMware Fusion on a Mac provided that the VM is properly configured.
 However, problems and intermittent failures may still occur due to the way these apps virtualize the hardware.
 For these reasons, _**Docker Desktop is not supported in nested virtualization scenarios**_.
 It might work in some cases, and not in others.

-The better solution is to run Docker Desktop natively on a Windows system (to work with Windows or Linux containers), or on Mac to work with Linux containers.
+For best results, we recommend you run Docker Desktop natively on a Windows system (to work with Windows or Linux containers), or on Mac to work with Linux containers.

 #### If you still want to use nested virtualization